Contact My SSW Intranet Report Sexual Misconduct

 Online Sport Social Work Certificate

 Understanding and supporting athletes and their overall health and welfare has been a prominent specialty service area that social workers have formally and informally navigated for decades.
-And today, the need for sports social workers with advanced training has never been more requested across sport settings (youth, collegiate, professional, and geriatric).
-Research currently suggests that: (1) athletes engage in sport across the lifespan to foster a greater sense of belonging and social connection; (2) athlete mental health needs are increasing and licensed, mental health providers are needed to meet this growing demand; and (3) athletes are using their platform to address social injustices and bring awareness to longstanding disparities across our country.
+Today, the presence of sports social workers has grown in youth, collegiate, professional and geriatric settings and requires the need for advanced training.
+Research currently suggests that: (1) athletes engage in sport across the lifespan to foster a greater sense of belonging and social connection; (2) athlete mental health needs are increasing and these needs are unique to the general population.
+Licensed, mental health providers with specialized understanding of this population's needs are needed to meet this growing demand; and (3) athletes are using their platform to address social injustices and bring awareness to longstanding disparities across the world.
 As established agents of change, social workers uphold the profession's mission and core values, while having an expansive scope of practice to improve outcomes for individuals, communities, and the larger society.

 Program Information